1 Finding Concurrent ECOSTRESS and EMIT Data

 gdf = gpd.GeoDataFrame(results_df, geometry=geometries, crs="EPSG:4326")

-# Add browse imagery links
+# Add browse imagery and data links and product shortname

-gdf['browse'] = [get_png(granule) for granule in results]
+gdf["browse"] = [get_png(granule) for granule in results]

-gdf['shortname'] = [result['umm']['CollectionReference']['ShortName'] for result in results]
+gdf["data"] = [granule.data_links() for granule in results]

 Preview our geodataframe to get an idea what it looks like.